 Words: 919

-New legislation was announced late last year giving workers in the UK the right to ask for flexible working from the first day of a new job.
+Proposal of a new legislation was announced late last year giving workers in the UK the right to ask for flexible working from the first day of a new job.
 Aimed at supporting employees who have personal commitments such as caring for children or vulnerable adults, the raft of new measures looks to give employees more control over their working options.

 While the nature of “flexible working” has become the norm for many in a post-pandemic world, legislation codifying it as a civil right cements the changing nature of work.
 With an increase in home working and flexible hours, companies must address flexible working as a real expectation rather than just a perk.